Working at heights

 For practical information about working on the ground or from a solid construction, fall prevention devices, work positioning systems, fall arrest systems, ladders, administrative controls, emergency procedures, and the design of plant and structures, see the Code of practice for managing the risk of falls at workplaces.

-For specific guidance for housing construction, see the Code of practice for preventing falls in housing construction.
+For specific guidance for housing construction, see the Code of practice for managing the risk of falls in housing construction.

 Watch our video to learn how to manage the risks involved when harvesting at heights.

 Posters and guidance

 There are specific laws about working safely at heights: See clauses 78 – 80 of the Work Health and Safety Regulation 2017.